-The Minneapolis repeater on 444.750 is digital only using an MMDVM with DMR and YSF digital modes enabled.
+The Minneapolis repeater on 444.750 is digital only using an MMDVM with DMR, YSF and P25 modes enabled.

-- The DMR mode is networked full-time to the KS-DMR Network.
+- DMR mode is networked full-time to the KS-DMR Network.

 - Antenna: DB-408 at 300 feet, Andrew AL7-50A transmission line.